developwithpurpose/front-end-developer-exercise/app/README.markdown

 This plugin was not purchased but ripped of this demo site and refactored to fit the exercise's needs.

 The Ajax call to the 'baby-steps.json' is located at the top of the 'javascript.js' file and has its own code comments.

+The node_modules for npm folder is not added.
+You will need to 'npm install' before you 'npm start'.